codewars/python-test-framework/README.md

 ### Using Other Assertions

-Any function that raises an `AssertionError` upon a failed assertion can be used instead of `codewars_test` assertions:
+Any function that raises an `AssertionError` can be used instead of `codewars_test` assertions:

 ```python
 import numpy as np